I’m going to let you in on a little secret. For years I lived what you might call a “maximalist lifestyle”.

 It’s unclear if I’ll ever be able to overcome my maximalist desires.
 But given my issues, I’m pretty proud of my ability to analyze what’s truly important to me at this point in my life, and limit my spending and hoarding accordingly – despite the urges that try to convince me otherwise.

-As much as I’d love to think that one day I’ll be a true minimalist, you’re much better off checking out Everett or Tammy’s blogs if you want to see some awesome people who done an incredible job of simplifying their lifestyles.
+As much as I’d love to think that one day I’ll be a true minimalist, you’re much better off checking out The Minimalists if you want to see some awesome people who done an incredible job of simplifying their lifestyles.

 I’ll let you know if I ever make it there.